Shuyaaaaa/DynamicResourceManagement/README.md

 # Dynamic Resource Management
-This contains the code for ece 1779 ass2 and its documentation.
+This contains the code for ece1779 ass2 and its documentation.